qmk/qmk_firmware/docs/feature_advanced_keycodes.md

 ### Shift + Backspace for Delete :id=shift-backspace-for-delete

 Advanced example where the original behaviour of shift is cancelled when chorded with `KC_BSPC` and is instead fully replaced by `KC_DEL`.
 Two main variables are created to make this work well: `mod_state` and `delkey_registered`.
 The first one stores the modifier state and is used to restore it after registering `KC_DEL`.
 The second variable is a boolean variable (true or false) which keeps track of the status of `KC_DEL` to manage the release of the whole Backspace/Delete key correctly.

+As opposed to the previous example, this doesn't use strict modifier checking.
+Pressing `KC_BSPC` while one or two shifts are active is enough to trigger this custom code, regardless of the state of other modifiers.
+That approach offers some perks: Ctrl+Shift+Backspace lets us delete the next word (Ctrl+Delete) and Ctrl+Alt+Shift+Backspace lets us execute the Ctrl+Alt+Del keyboard shortcut.

 ```c
 // Initialize variable holding the binary